SARS-CoV-2 wastewater surveillance data

 the presence of SARS-CoV-2, the virus that causes COVID-19, in wastewater samples collected

 across the country.
-Utah was one of the initial eight states to join this effort.
+Utah was one of the initial 8 states to join this effort.
 Now, only

 a few short years later, nearly all states and several cities participate.